hmrc/income-tax-mtd-changelog/README.md

 * The field `foreignTaxCreditRelief` is now optional

 #### property-business-api
-New API Version v3.0 is now available
+New API version v3.0 is now available

 The field `lossBroughtForward` is removed from the following TYS endpoints:
 * `Create and Amend a Foreign Property Annual Submission`